-In order to determine the duration of annual leave, periods equivalent to 26 working days are considered as an effective working month.
+In order to determine the duration of annual leave, periods equivalent to 26 working days are considered an effective working month.

 The periods of paid leave, the period of maternity leave, and the periods during which the execution of the employment contract is suspended due to an accident at work are considered periods of effective work. during an uninterrupted period not exceeding 1 year.
-The periods during which the execution of the employment contract has been suspended without the contract having been terminated, in particular, because of illness, work accidents, unemployment, are counted as periods of actual work.
+The periods during which the execution of the employment contract has been suspended without the contract having been terminated, in particular, because of illness, work accidents, or unemployment, are counted as periods of actual work.

 In case, the annual leave is interrupted by public holidays and/or employee sickness or accident, such an interruption shall not be considered part of the annual leave.
 For the purpose of annual leave, working days are days normally devoted to working in the establishment even if as a result of off-season or inclement weather the days are not worked temporarily, in whole or in part, with the exception of days which are weekly rest days and public holidays.

 Pay – An employee is entitled to average daily wages, which he/she would have received for normal working days along with other benefits for the duration of his/her annual leave.
 Any benefit to be paid in kind shall be assessed in cash, and such sum shall be paid to the employee along with the daily allowance.

 Termination of Employment – An employee whose employment terminates after having 6 continuous months of service with the same employer, before he/she could use annual leave, an employer shall in such situations pay compensation for the unused leaves.
 This compensation is not required to be paid when the termination is due to the gross negligence of the employee.